williamxyshi/artemis-onboarding-readmes/artemis_in.md

 # Thanks for choosing Artemis' Managed Lakehouse!

 ### Step 1: Confirm warehouse choice
-Leave the grunt work to us.
+Leave the infrastructure management to us.
-Click the button to continue with an Artemis Managed Lakehouse
+Enter your access code and click continue to generate your Artemis Managed Lakehouse